Posted: Monday, March 20, 2017

 Dr. Herbst recommended providing patients with a card or other type of document, “explaining that they are taking an immune-related agent, in case they are seen in a local hospital or an emergency department.
 The staff should be aware,” he explained, “that they are on a checkpoint inhibitor because it will affect how those hospital providers think about the differential diagnosis.”

 Dr. Borghaei also pointed out that most of these irAEs are reversible by stopping the drug and starting steroids.
 He advised describing the consequences of high doses of steroids and the need to taper them.
-“Obviously, steroids can reduce the immunotherapy-related symptoms but they come with their own adverse effects,” he cautioned.
+“Obviously, steroids can reduce the immunotherapy-related symptoms, but they come with their own adverse effects,” he cautioned.

 The other issue that Dr. Borghaei emphasizes to these patients before they begin treatment with nivolumab is that some of the endocrinopathies are not reversible.
 “In other words,” he said, “if a patient has to take thyroid medication, he or she is probably looking at life-long thyroid supplementation.”
-From a quality of life perspective, these are important issues to address with patients upfront.
+From a quality-of-life perspective, these issues are important to address with patients upfront.

 The dermatologic toxicity associated with these agents is different from that associated with EGFR inhibitors (eg, erlotinib, gefitinib), “but I’ve seen some severe skin rashes even with chemotherapy,” Dr. Borghaei observed.
 Although it is quite rare, “I just want to make sure the patient doesn’t develop something like a Stevens-Johnson type of reaction.”
 Explaining that it is difficult to rely on a patient’s description of a rash over the phone, he prefers to examine patients who develop a rash with a new drug.
 “We don’t have any algorithms for prevention or management right now, as there are with the EGFR inhibitors.
 And, because the rash is immune-related, I want to make sure it’s local and not something uncontrolled that might require oral steroid therapy.”